-You can assign any of the keys, [244] to [544] with a name list entry.
+You can assign any of the keys, 2 to 9 with a name list entry.
 You can call directly by pressing this key for 2-3 seconds.

-- 1. Open the Address Book first by pressing the right soft key [Names] in a standby mode. - Scroll to Speed Dials, then press the left soft key [Select].

-- If you want to add a number to speed dial, select Empty>.
+- 1. Open the Address Book menu. - 2.
+Scroll to Speed Dials, then press the left soft key [OK]. - 3.
+If you want to add a number to speed dial, select <Empty>.
 Then, you can search the name from the Address Book - 4.
 Select the name from the speed dial.
 You can change and delete the name.
 In addition, you can call by this number, write text message, and multimedia message.